In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

 The first Leopold pfennigs are coined under Provost Balthasar Polzmann

-On 15 November, Archduke Maximilian endows the Austrian Archducal Hat to Klosterneuburg Monastery
+On 15 November, Archduke Maximilian endows the Austrian Archducal Hat to Klosterneuburg Abbey

 until 1645.
-First period of the Baroque refurbishment of the monastery church
+First period of the Baroque refurbishment of the abbey church

 Johannes Freundt completes his masterpiece, the Baroque organ